 -

-Country-by-Country Reporting (CbCR) in the Cayman Islands
+Country-by-Country Reporting (CbCR) in Chile

 -